A Hurewicz-type Theorem for the Dynamic Asymptotic Dimension with Applications to Coarse Geometry and Dynamics: Introduction

-This relationship allows us to prove an extension theorem for the asymptotic dimension of box spaces, at least for box spaces along sequential filtrations by normal subgroups.
+This relationship allows us to prove a special case of an extension theorem for the asymptotic dimension of box spaces.
 In fact, such an extension theorem was our original motivation for investigating a Hurewicz-type theorem for the DAD.
 A proof of a similar result was attempted in \cite{finnsell2015asymptotic}, but the proof therein contains a gap which we discuss later in this section.